 Shanghai Travel Guide

-A bustling coastal metropolis, Shanghai is the perfect destination for travellers keen on an exciting experience of China's modern side.
+A bustling coastal metropolis, Shanghai is the perfect destination for travellers keen on an exciting experience of China's modern face.

-China's largest city is an exciting hub of international activity that has been developed extensively over the past few decades.
+China's largest city is a thrilling hub of international activity that has been developed extensively over the past few decades.
 As the first Chinese port open for trade with the west, Shanghai has a history of integrating foreign cultures and sensibilities with its own.
 This element has largely survived the country's tumultuous politics, and visitors will notice that many of the city's buildings, particularly along the Bund, are reminiscent of spectacular colonial-era architecture.

-With such a global atmosphere, travellers will feel welcome and at home among the colourful crowds of Shanghai's well-known street life.
+With such a cosmopolitan global atmosphere, travellers will feel welcome and at home among the colourful crowds of Shanghai's celebrated street life.

 Once a notoriously naughty city - the almost inevitable result of being built around a booming port - Shanghai is famous for its energetic and vibrant nightlife, with a near-endless selection of bars and nightclubs to keep visitors entertained.
 Furthermore, as such a crossroad of cultures, Shanghai caters for the truly international pallet, boasting a diverse restaurant scene and offering some of the best shopping in the world.

 Best time to visit Shanghai

-The best time to visit Shanghai is in the spring (March to June), when temperate and amicable weather makes for happy sightseers and tourists.
+The best time to visit Shanghai is in the spring (March to June), when temperate and amicable weather makes for happy sightseers.
 Shanghai's climate is generally humid and subtropical, with four very clearly defined seasons.
-Autumn (September to November) can also be a great time for travellers to visit Shanghai; however, typhoons during this time are a possibility and they are advised to keep an ear to the ground.
+Autumn (September to November) can also be a great time for travellers to visit Shanghai; however, typhoons during this time are a possibility and visitors are advised to keep an ear to the ground.
 Read more about Shanghai's weather and climate.